kamalAbouKarroum/1912-phisher/1912-phisher/README.md

 # Help
-For any question iam mostly active on instagram @cyber_dioxide , @kamal_abou_karroum
+For any question iam mostly active on instagram @kamal_abou_karroum